Laundry Room Update

 Since we were not only moving the dryer over but also up, we needed to run a new vent pipe outside from a different wall.
 The contractor came up with a good solution for that.

 We also wanted the washer pipes and spigots to be cleaned up and housed nicely.
 On the following picture, you can see where the vent will come through the wall.

 That dryer vent connection was a neat little find on Amazon.
 It’s a magnetic coupling, which makes connecting the dryer to the exhaust vent a breeze!

 The back of the dryer has this connection.

 The connecting ring on the wall has the magnet.
 When you push the dryer back towards the wall, the ring magnet pulls the metal ring pictured above and makes a perfect connection.
 Best idea ever!

-With the washer and dryer plumbing sorted, Rich and Chris turned their efforts to the window.
+With the washer and dryer plumbing sorted, our contractor turned their efforts to the window.
 They removed the siding outside and started the cut.

 There’s a reason the builders framed a window there.
 It makes sense!
 This house needs more light – it craves it!
 That one little window has opened up a dark corner of the house and filled it with glorious sunlight.
 You should have seen Handan’s reaction when she first saw that room with natural light.
 You’ve never seen such joy!

 Now the room needed new walls and a new ceiling.
 I’ve been down Drywall Lane before.
 It’s a very long road, full of horrors.
 I decided to let the contractor drive it this time.